hossain-mdabir/Shop-Profile/README.md

 # Shop-Profile
-EPS(Easy Payment System) task for recruitment.
+EPS(Easy Payment System) recruitment task.

 I tried to mark everything in my code.
 It should help to understand.